usnistgov/OSCAL/docs/content/about/projects/_index.md

 The OSCAL project is made up of several components, each of which lives in its own repository on GitHub under the [`usnistgov`](https://github.com/usnistgov) organization.

-These repositories form a complex patchwork of projects that depend on one-another:
+Where components use code defined in other components, these repositories form a network of dependencies:

 {{<mermaid>}}
-graph LR
+graph TD
     subgraph "NIST Dependencies"
         metaschema((Metaschema))
         metaschema-java